jitsi/docker-jitsi-meet/README.md

 * A conference focus component
 * A video router (could be more than one)
 * A SIP gateway for audio calls
+* A Broadcasting Infrastructure for recording or streaming a conference.

 ![](resources/docker-jitsi-meet.png)